Battle of Tver: Course of the battle

 His warlike people armed themselves with a lot of force, beginning to chase after the Polish people.
 And by the Divine Grace, and by the wise providence, and by the courage of the boyar and the voivode Prince Mikhail Vasilievich Skopin, we have beaten the Polish and Lithuanian people, and have taken their camps, and have besieged Tver.
 And under Tver, Russian and German people took a lot of wealth from the Polish people.

 From the Polish side, Pastor Conrad Bussow mentioned this:

-Skopin and Delagardi, having won, moved forward, crossed the Volga and occupied Tver; here they met with 5,000 horse-lancers, sent by Dmitry under the command of pan Zborovsky, fought with them and, defeated, fled for the Volga; but they soon became encouraged: the next day they started the battle again and with such courage struck the Poles that Zborovsky could not resist; covered in shame, having lost many soldiers, he retired to the Tushino camp.
+Skopin and De la Gardie, having won, moved forward, crossed the Volga and occupied Tver; here they met with 5,000 horse-lancers, sent by Dmitry under the command of pan Zborovsky, fought with them and, defeated, fled for the Volga; but they soon became encouraged: the next day they started the battle again and with such courage struck the Poles that Zborovsky could not resist; covered in shame, having lost many soldiers, he retired to the Tushino camp.
 This failure further embittered Demetrius against the Germans.

 And the Swedes attributed all the merits to themselves:

 At the time when Dimitri was having so much fun, feasting and rejoicing in the camp near Moscow, the Swedish commander, Count Jacob De la Gardie, with the Russian leader, Mikhail Skopin, approached the city of Tver; they had a great battle with the Poles, and the Swedes again won, who defeated and put the Poles to flight.
 At the end of the battle, the Russian commander Skopin threw himself on the neck to Count De la Gardie with tears in his eyes and thanked him that his uncle, the Grand Duke, and the entire Russian state would never be able to adequately thank him and the royal army, let alone pay for this important service.

 Aftermath

 The Polish–Lithuanian army suffered heavy losses, pan Zborovsky with his remnants fled to the camp, pursued 40 miles.
 However, in Tver there remained the garrison of Pan Krasovsky.
-Skopin-Shuisky began to attack Moscow, and Delagardi attempted to storm Tver, but to no avail.
+Skopin-Shuisky began to attack Moscow, and De la Gardie attempted to storm Tver, but to no avail.
 French and German mercenaries suffered very heavy losses and soon deserted.
-Soon, most of the mercenaries left – only a part of the Swedish troops, led by Delagardi, remained.
+Soon, most of the mercenaries left – only a part of the Swedish troops, led by De la Gardie, remained.
 Skopin-Shuisky took into account the experience of the battle, so he began to form the army from the peasants, which was trained by Christian Zomme.